archanamehta/MLOps-Databricks-Labs/README.md

             - Open "serving_deploy_to_aci" Notbook , click on "Revision History" , then click Git:Synced , select "Link" Button                          and provide Path in Git Repo as : notebooks/serving_deploy_to_aci.py
             - Open "serving_deploy_to_aks" Notbook , click on "Revision History" , then click Git:Synced , select "Link" Button                          and provide Path in Git Repo as : notebooks/serving_deploy_to_aks.py

-        - Click on DevOps Repos you should see a notebook folder with all the Python files
+        - Click on Azure DevOps Repos you should see a notebook folder with all the Python files .
+All Python Files within Azure                    databricks are synced to Azure DevOps Repos

     * Create new Project within Azure DevOps
-    * Create a new Repo on Azure DevOps
+    * Create a new Repo within Azure DevOps
+    * Create a new PipleLine within Azure DevOps
+        - Select Azure Repos Git (YAML)
+        - Select my Azure DevOps Repo
+        - Select Starter Pipeline
+        - Copy the contents of the file "azure-pipelines.yml" into this new Start Pipeline
+        - Change the Varibles to refer to the Databricks Cluster URL that has been created previously
+        - Open the Pipleline and click on "Variables"
+        - Create a new variable called "databricks.token" and paste the value of the Azure Databricks token

+    * Details of "azure-pipelines.yml"
+        - Install Databricks CLI
+        - Configure Databricks CLI
+        - Create Notebook Path ( this is under shared Location)
+        - Import Notebooks ( this is under shared Location)
+        - Create / Get Cluster
+        - Start Cluster
+        - Install Azure ML SDK on the Cluster
+        - Create / Get Training Job ( this is the Temp Python Notebook)
+        - Run Training Jobs ( executing 3 Runs with different alpha and l1_ratio values)
+        - Build Container Image
+        - Copy Files to Artifact Staging Directory
+        - Publish Artifacts: drop
+        - Create Staging Environment  (Deploy to Azure Container Instance by executing serving_deploy_to_aci.py Script)
+        - Create Production Enviroment ( Deploy to Azure Kubernetes Service by executing serving_deploy_to_aks.py Script)